 1. Foster a culture of cybersecurity awareness and cyber-savvy professionals across the enterprise

-2. Implement industry best practices for designing, implementing and maintaining ICS and support infrastructure
+2. Implement industry best practices for designing, implementing, and maintaining ICS and support infrastructure

-3. Develop a consistent and iterative approach to identifying, assessing and managing cybersecurity risk to maintain availability, integrity and confidentiality of all systems.
+3. Develop a consistent and iterative approach to identifying, assessing and managing cybersecurity risk to maintain availability, integrity, and confidentiality of all systems

-The Ashore Cyber Framework Map was developed as a communication tool that users could visualize and retain.
+The Ashore Cyber Framework map was developed as a communication tool that users could visualize and retain.
 Throughline strategists developed key messages and talking points that allowed NAVFAC leadership to brief other Naval Commands, including four-star and fleet forces.

 The map was scaled up and socialized around the Pentagon and Navy SES offices.
-It went around the world, with briefings in Japan, Hawaii, Italy, Bahrain and Guam highlighting the Ashore Cyber Framework Map and NAVFAC's role in it.
-In addition to elevating NAVFAC’s status and solidifying their technical authority, the map also put the organization on a platform, articulating at an executive level the threats to the Navy and the Nation—with the Command Information Office leading that charge.
+It went around the world, with briefings in Japan, Hawaii, Italy, Bahrain, and Guam, highlighting the Ashore Cyber Framework map and NAVFAC's role in it.
+In addition to elevating NAVFAC’s status and solidifying their technical authority, the map also put the organization on a platform, articulating at an executive level the threats to the Navy and the nation—with the Command Information Office leading that charge.